paogunwobi/FoodDeliveryApp/README.md

 # FoodDeliveryApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.

-## Development server
+To Run FoodDeliveryApp (Angular App) Locally (Download or Clone the repository)

+To Clone, Run `git clone https://github.com/paogunwobi/FoodDeliveryApp.git`

+Navigate to the root of the project, same path where the package.json file is located using `cd FoodDeliveryApp` in your terminal.

+Run `npm install` to Install Dependencies [to run this on a local machine REQUIRES ANGULAR CLI (Preferably the latest version as at 03-29-2022), NodeJs and NPM Packages install

+After Successfull Installations.

-Run `ng serve` for a dev server.
+Run `ng serve` for a dev server (Local Machine or Environment).
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+The APP Requires some API KEYs to work, which are not current in the repository.

 ## Code scaffolding